Physicians: .25 AMA PRA Category ICreditsTM

 Alan Ehrlich, MD - Assistant Professor in Family Medicine, University of Massachusetts Medical School, Worcester, Massachusetts, USA; Senior Deputy Editor, DynaMed, Ipswich, Massachusetts, USA

 Michael Fleming, MD, FAAFP - Assistant Clinical Professor of Family Medicine and Comprehensive Care, LSU Health Science Center School of Medicine, Shreveport, Louisiana, USA; Assistant Clinical Professor of Family Medicine, Department of Family and Community Medicine, Tulane University Medical School, New Orleans, Louisiana, USA; Chief Medical Officer, Amedisys, Inc. & Antidote Education Company

 Dr. Ehrlich, Dr. Fleming, DynaMed Editorial Team members, and the staff of Antidote Education Company have disclosed that they have no relevant financial relationships or conflicts of interest with commercial interests related directly or indirectly to this educational activity.

 No commercial support has been received for this activity.

-AAFP: This enduring material activity, DynaMed EBM Focus Volume 8, has been reviewed and is acceptable for up to 13 Prescribed credits by the American Academy of Family Physicians.
-AAFP certification begins March 6, 2013.
+AAFP: Enduring Material activity, DynaMed EBM Focus, has been reviewed and is acceptable for up to 13 Prescribed credits by the American Academy of Family Physicians.
+AAFP certification begins March 7, 2012.
 Term of approval is for one year from this date with the option of yearly renewal.
-Each weekly updated is approved for 0.25 Prescribed credits.
+Each EBM Focus is worth .25 Prescribed credits.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AANP: This program is approved for 0.25 contact hour of continuing education by the American Academy of Nurse Practitioners.